xinninghui/xinninghui.github.io/content/publication/conference-paper/index.md

 # Schedule page publish date (NOT publication's date).
 publishDate: '2024-06-05

-# Publication type.
-# Accepts a single type but formatted as a YAML list (for Hugo requirements).
-# Enter a publication type from the CSL standard.
 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.